rchanou/rchanou.github.io/cost-awareness.md

 // pure
 ```

 If you're into games that employ procedural generation (such as many roguelikes) you're probably familiar with the concept of a seed: a single value that serves as an input to the game's generation algorithm, returning the same game world for that value every time.
 Besides making the generation logic easier to debug for its developers, this allows players to share seeds and play the same "runs", some of which might be particularly desirable or intriguing.
-Even though the generated world returned by this algorithm can be quite complex, it is still a pure function, much like the simple Sum.
+Even though the generated world returned by this algorithm can be quite complex, it is still a pure function, mu>ch like the simple Sum.

 This will be a recurring theme: pushing non-deterministic data and events out to the "edges" of the system, and keeping the "core" deterministic.
 (Note that I didn't say "impure" and "pure" like a functional programmer; I'll elaborate on that as we continue.)